bonjourmalware/melody/docs/docs/quickstart.md

 Here the ports `1234` and `5678` have been excluded from the redirection.

 !!!
 Note
-    Using the `sudo iptables -t nat -L PREROUTING -n -v` command, you should see somethinkg like this :
+    Using the `sudo iptables -t nat -L PREROUTING -n -v` command, you should see something like this :
     ```
     Chain PREROUTING (policy ACCEPT 1226K packets, 57M bytes)
      pkts bytes target     prot opt in     out     source               destination